trivial-space/sketches/README.md

   functions and helpers.

 This playground is the primary testing environment for these libraries.
-Here first experiments are tested, while working both on the programming tools as well as on artistic expressions.
+Here first experiments are run, while working both on the programming tools as well as on artistic expressions.

 Basically everything here is work in progress.
 There are some satisfying intermediate results that are published frequently to